-The Horse Journal published the results of field trials on the leading thrush remedies in their December 2009 issue.
-They said that cleaning the feet and removing diseased tissue from the clefs are the necessary first steps in treating the cause of thrush, regardless of the commercial thrush products that may be used.
+The Horse-Journal published the results of field trials on the leading thrush remedies in their December 2009 issue.
+They said that cleaning the feet and removing diseased tissue from the clefts are the necessary first steps in treating the cause of thrush, regardless of the commercial thrush products that may be used.
 In doing research for this article, we discussed the subject of thrush infections with many experienced horse owners and were surprised to discover how many of them never took the time to clean the hoof before applying a thrush medication or remedy.
 Few knew the cause of horse thrush or how to treat it.

 How serious is the thrush on a horse’s feet?
-The Horse Journal defines the severity of thrush in three stages:
+The Horse-Journal defines the severity of thrush in three stages:

-There is severe pain and lameness associated with severe thrush with the involvement of deep tissue.
+Stage 3, Severe Thrush: There is severe pain and lameness associated with severe thrush with the involvement of deep tissue.
 Severe thrush is chronic when it is so deeply rooted that it becomes difficult to kill microbes without harming surrounding tissue.
 Repeated attempts to kill chronic, or deeply rooted infections with traditional ingredients, most of which are caustic, were shown in the field trials not to be very effective against severe thrush.

 Necessity is the Mother of Invention.

+How the thrush treatment works!
 The objective of Dr. Shakalis and his research team was to target deeply rooted thrush without harming the surrounding hoof tissue.
 Caustic agents kill microbes, but they can also hinder the hoofs natural defense which is tissue rejuvenation.
 A normal hoof will grow 3/8” in a month.
 Thrush in a horse’s hoof is more of a bacterial infection than a fungus.
 They knew that bacteria thrive in moist environments that is dark and low in oxygen.
 The clefts of the frog are the perfect place for the bacteria to hide because they are often packed with muck and urine soaked manure.

 Chronic thrush is deeply rooted and is impossible to kill with one application of a strong topical agent.
 Repeated use of these strong chemicals can be harmful to the surrounding healthy hoof tissue and slow the healing process.
 The SBS researchers developed a formula that targets bacteria and fungi without harming sensitive hoof tissue.
 The product is not caustic and can be used as often as necessary to keep thrush under control and allow hoof tissue to thrive and prosper.